 Sativex (nabiximols) is the first cannabis-based medicine to be licensed in the UK.
-The drug can prescribed for the treatment for MS-related spasticity when a person has shown inadequate response to other symptomatic treatments or found their side effects intolerable.
+The drug can prescribed for the treatment of MS-related spasticity when a person has shown inadequate response to other symptomatic treatments or found their side effects intolerable.
 Sativex can be used in addition to a person's current anti-spasticity medication.

 Prior to gaining a licence for use in MS-related spasticity, Sativex had been studied for its effects on a number of MS related symptoms including: spasticity and spasms, pain, bladder symptoms, tremor, and sleep disturbance.